dragonfi/resume/README.md

 # resume

 My resume and scripts to build it.

-I'm not expecting this to be useful to anyone, on the other hand, I'm not particularly secretive about it either.
+I'm not expecting this to be useful to anyone.
+On the other hand, I'm not particularly secretive about it either.

+# Build

+To build it, you must have `pandoc` installed, and all the necessary LaTeX packages to compile to pdf.